Executive Functioning Skills Checklist

 What is an Executive Functioning Skills Checklist?

-An Executive Functioning Skills Checklist is a tool educators, parents, and mental health professionals use to assess a child's executive functioning skills.
-It is one of many executive functioning checklists for children with poor executive function.
+An Executive Functioning Skills Checklist is used by educators and mental health professionals to assess a child's executive functioning skills.
+Using a comprehensive checklist supports children to improve executive function skills by identifying target areas.

 How does our Executive Functioning Skills Checklist work?

-Our executive functioning checklist is designed to be a user-friendly tool for assessing a child's executive functioning skills.
+Our executive functioning checklist is a user-friendly tool for assessing a child's executive functioning skills.
 Here's how it works:

 Step 1: Access the template

-Access the latest version of the Executive Functioning Skills Checklist directly from the Carepatron app or the template library.
-The template is customizable, allowing you to tailor it to the specific needs of the child being assessed.
+Access the Executive Functioning Skills Checklist by clicking "Use template", which directs you into the Carepatron app.
+The template is customizable on the app, allowing you to tailor it to the specific needs of the child being assessed.
+You can also click "Download" to get a fillable but non-customizable PDF.

 Step 2: Explain the form

-Before using the checklist, explain its purpose to the child, parent, or teacher.
-Ensure they understand each executive function skill and how to use the checklist effectively.
+Before using the checklist, ensure the teacher administering the EF assessment is familiar with each executive function skill and how to use the checklist effectively.

 Step 3: Complete the checklist